-If students have missed a class without a valid reason, no make-up for quizzes and presentations will be allowed.
 No make-up for missed or failed midterm.
 Final examination, if failed, can be retaken only once.
 If failed second time, the subject is considered failed.
 The course is considered failed if student fails Lab final examination.
 Dictionaries can be used during the class time.
 No electronic devices during the test time.
-Students must take the exam during the scheduled time period.
+A student must take the exam during the scheduled time period.
 A student missing an exam because of an illness or legitimate emergency may take a make-up exam as soon as possible after the student returns from the illness and as determined by the instructor.
 In such a circumstance, the student should make every reasonable attempt to contact the instructor before the exam period is over (or as soon as possible).
 While make-up exams will cover the same content area as a missed exam, the exam format and specific questions may be different.